migopp/rgsm/README.md

 # rgsm 🦀

-The Gheith ISA Assembler written in Rust.
+An assembler for the Gheith ISA written in Rust.

 # Contents